 Yes, let's get to that.
 The upshot of my boss being suddenly sacked was that I was "promoted" to a new role, running an office with about $10M of annual revenue running through it, with less than half the original staff, most of whom were now supposed to play different roles in the company (with no job descriptions, naturally).
 The remaining staff were not, as you might expect, completely trusting of the company at that point.
 Beyond ordinary chaos, there was a deep current of fear running through the office.
 People thought it was just a matter of time before the axe dropped on them.

 More on that in a minute...

-In the meantime of course, there was work to do.
-We had sales people selling new jobs, we were just starting the largest project we'd ever tackled: a 25-language job for large computer company with a budget well over $1M.
+In the meantime, of course, there was work to do.
+We had sales people selling new jobs, we were just starting the largest project we'd ever tackled: a 25-language job for a large computer company with a budget well over $1M.
 And we had lots of jobs already in progress.